gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-05-24-ordering-photocopies-from-japans-national-library.md

 ## Costs

-My request was only 3 magazine pages which, when scanned two-at-a-time, fit on two A3 photocopies.
+My request was only 3 magazine pages which, when scanned two-at-a-time, fit on two A3 sheets.

 | Charge                   | Cost     |
 |--------------------------|----------|